Dolaran/SelfAssessment/Skills/Paradigms.md

   - Method: 🖐️ used
   - Async method: 🎓 known
   - Getters, Setters: 🖐️ used
-  - Public fields: 🎓 known
+  - Public fields: 🖐️ used
-  - Private fields: 🎓 known
+  - Private fields: 🖐️ used
-  - Field declarations
+  - Field declarations: 🎓 known
   - Inheritance
   - Parent class: 🖐️ used
   - Polymorphism: 🖐️ used